yutec/FightBrand/README.md

 # FightBrand

-This repository contains the production codes used for the article "***Market Entry, Fighting Brands and Tacit Collusion: Evidence from the French Mobile Telecommunications Market***" by Marc Bourreau, Yutec Sun and Frank Verboven.
+This repository contains program codes for replicating the analysis of the article "***Market Entry, Fighting Brands and Tacit Collusion: Evidence from the French Mobile Telecommunications Market***" by Marc Bourreau, Yutec Sun and Frank Verboven.

-Below is the description of the program codes and input data, with the guideline for the execution process.
+Below is the description of the program codes and input data, with guideline for the replication process.

 ## Data sources